godotengine/godot-docs/classes/class_renderingdevice.rst

 Once finished with your RID, you will want to free the RID using the RenderingDevice's :ref:`free_rid()<class_RenderingDevice_method_free_rid>` method.

+This will be freed automatically when any of the ``textures`` is freed.

 .. rst-class:: classref-item-separator

 ----